eramu07/Data_Cleaning/README.md

 Here we use the pandas `DataFrame()` function to create a mock dataset, this dataset contains 7 columns and 11 rows, the columns are, a `user_id` which is the user's unique id, a `Name` column, a `Last_name` column, the user's `age`, the user's `Phone` number, the user's `Email`, and finally a non-useful column called `Not_Useful_column` which we will use as an example of how to delete an unnecessary column from a dataset.

-As you can see in the example dataset, the data has some inconsistencies in the columns, a few unnecessary symbols in the `Name` column, and each of the values in the `Phone` column have different syntax which makes it difficult to work with them.
+As you can see in the example dataset, the data has some inconsistencies in the columns, a few unnecessary symbols in the `Name` column, and each of the values in the `Phone` column has a different syntax which makes it difficult to work with them.

 ### 1. Delete duplicated rows